facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

     python parlai/crowdsourcing/tasks/acute_eval/run.py \
     mephisto.blueprint.pairings_filepath=${REPO_FOLDER}/parlai/crowdsourcing/tasks/acute_eval/task_config/pairings.jsonl

+Make a note of the run ID printed to the command line upon running, because this will be useful for analyzing results later on.

 **NOTE**: See [parlai/crowdsourcing/README.md](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/README.md) for general tips on running `parlai.crowdsourcing` tasks, such as how to specify your own YAML file of configuration settings, how to run tasks live, how to set parameters on the command line, etc.